Skip to main content

 Violations can be punished with a fine of up to 25 percent of the sum concerned (for entrepreneurs up to 50 percent).

-For payments in another currency, the limit of 10,000 levs is set according to the exchange rate of the Bulgarian National Bank on the day of payment.
+For payments in another currency, the national bank of Bulgaria fixes the limit of 10 000 lev at the exchange rate on the day of the payment.

 No limit.